 - Tornado - When information regarding tornado warnings affecting the campus area is received, University officials and the Department of Safety & Security Services will cooperate to notify campus community members.
-The cooperation of all persons in moving to a safe area is required
+The cooperation of all persons in moving to a safe area is required.

-- Medical - If a potentially life-threatening medical emergency arises, call 911Emergency Medical Service and notify the Department of Safety & Security Services at Ext.
-6902 or (614) 374-6169 (Franklin University), or (937) 484-1111 (Urbana University).
+- Medical - If a potentially life-threatening medical emergency arises, call 911 Emergency Medical Service and notify the Department of Safety & Security Services at Ext.
+6902 or (614) 374-6169.
 Do not attempt treatment unless properly trained.

-Committing acts of arson, creating a fire hazard of any kind, or the use of an open flame is prohibited.
+Committing acts of arson, creating a fire hazard of any kind, or the use of an open flame, is prohibited.

 Firearms and Weapons

 The use, storage, control, or possession of firearms, ammunition, deadly weapons or military ordnance of any kind on the University property or at University functions is expressly forbidden, including storing any said item in vehicles on campus.
-Firearms are defined as any gun, rifle, pistol, or handgun designed to fire bullets, BBs, pellets, or shots (including paintballs), regardless of the propellant used.
+Firearms are defined as any gun, rifle, pistol, or handgun designed to fire bullets, BBs, pellets, or projectiles (including paintballs), regardless of the propellant used.

-Possession of realistic replicas of weapons is also prohibited.
+Possession of realistic weapon replicas is prohibited.

 Illegal or unauthorized possession of explosives, fireworks, dangerous chemicals, or other explosive devices is prohibited.